sergey-feldsherov/benchmarks/innerproduct/README.md

 ## TODO

+- restricts are forgotten???
+- current arm/x86 manual vectorizations are not as good probably...
+- is it possible to automatically choose which function to benchmark without so much boilerplate?
 - adjust ip_blas complexity (RMS is 10%)
 - think about warmup iterations
 - multi-vector distance computation
-- add manually vectorized implementations
-- idea: use stride for multi-vector calculations
+- idea: use stride for multi-vector calculations (BLAS)